tbaillis/oDnD/srd-grid/IMPLEMENTATION_SUMMARY.md

 - Character validation and error reporting
 - Auto-integration with character sheet
 - Keyboard shortcuts and toolbar access
+- Collapsible control panel with essential buttons always visible
+- Right-click pawn context menu with Attack Mode, End Turn, Cast Spell, and Stats
+- Full spell casting system with Magic Missile and Fog Cloud
+- Concentration checks and attack of opportunity resolution
+- Character-to-Pawn A integration with automatic stat transfer and equipment effects

 #### Ready for Production
 - **Development Server**: Running on http://localhost:5175/